A complete guide to startup taxes

 Registered Agent

-When your corporation is formed in a certain state you are required to have an agent in that state who is willing to accept service of papers if you are in a lawsuit.
-This isn’t a tax requirement, but often we have clients who use this address for tax purposes as well.
+When your corporation is formed in a certain state, you are required to have a registered agent in that state who is willing to accept the service of papers if you are in a lawsuit.
+This isn’t a tax requirement, but we often have clients who use a registered agent’s address for tax purposes, as well.

 Franchise Taxes

 Many states have a franchise tax that requires a separate annual filing and payment to that state.
-The most notorious is Delaware that has a complex annual corporate franchise tax formula that can spit out some astronomically high taxes owed if filed incorrectly.
-Most other states have franchise taxes that are rather modest and based on assets or a flat-rate, but it is something to keep in mind and check the rules of each state you do business in.
+The most notorious is Delaware, which has a complex annual corporate franchise tax formula that can spit out some astronomically high taxes owed if filed incorrectly.
+Most other states have franchise taxes that are rather modest and based on assets or a flat rate, but it is something to keep in mind and beneficial to check the rules of each state you do business in.

 Penalty Taxes